 If you are brand new to garment sewing, try out your wings with this project.
-Learn about and apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.
+Learn how to apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.

 This warm-you-up neck cowl will get you through the wicked weather in style.
 It’s like a mini scarf that buttons around your neck.
 Ours is smooth flannel on the outside and soft luxury fleece on the inside.
 Toasty times two!